- Table of Content

 Do you find it difficult to get the overview you need and prioritize the different measures?
 Using the following five steps to identify and prioritize cost-saving measures will increase your likelihood of success.

-First of all, it is important to establish an overview of your spend.
-You do not want to ask the suppliers for details about your spend, and therefore need to extract the data from your own systems.
+First of all, it's important to establish an overview of your spend.
+You don't want to ask the suppliers for details about your spend, and therefore need to extract the data from your own systems.
 To obtain this information, the data must often be collected and compiled from multiple sources.

 In the second step, you need to classify, or categorize, your spend data.
 The ultimate goal here is to manage and apply applicable procurement measures for the various categories reflecting the supplier markets.
 Think about what spend that can be addressed together to improve your bargaining power.
 Don't fall for the temptation to categorize your spend solely by using supplier data, as they often serve multiple categories.